5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 Let’s hide some malware in models, package them up, and make it fully portable so it can be run with ease in the target environment both in train and prediction/inference stages. (both stages should result in code execution for your implant to have the most success, IMO, - keep working on it if it's only executing in train stages).

 We need the model to also still generate nice-looking training data, so it isn’t immediately discarded as being useless, or worse picked up as suspicious.
-It’s probably best to find a model on Hugging Face or Git Hub of the same architecture that you’re leveraging (in this case, tensorflow+keras) and use that as the base to layer in your implant.
+It’s probably best to find a model on Hugging Face or Github of the same architecture that you’re leveraging (in this case, tensorflow+keras) and use that as the base to layer in your implant.
 You want execution to look as legit as possible, generating real, usable data as there will very likely be a legit ML engineer on the other end of this playing with it.
 Here’s an example of ‘legit’ model output  in the terminal or notebook from a fairly basic model: